ArkEcosystemArchive/dotnet-client/README.md

 ...
 ```

+## Documentation

+You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/v1.0/docs/clients-dotnet).

 ## Security

 If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
 All security vulnerabilities will be promptly addressed.